alttch/bma-info/eva4/containers/containers.rst

 * internal watchdog is disabled

-* the container system time is set to UTC
+* the container time zone is set to UTC

 * the container bus has got an open TCP port 7778 for external connections